-After first joining the Saints as an offensive assistant in 2015, Nugent served as assistant offensive line coach (2017-20) and as offensive line coach (2021).
-From 2017-21, when Nugent worked with the offensive line as his primary position group, the Saints surrendered only 131 sacks, the lowest total in the NFL, tied for first with 103 rushing touchdowns, ranked second in points per game (27.9), eighth in rushing yards per game (124.6) and ninth in net yards per game (364.3).
-LT Terron Armstead was selected to three Pro Bowls and was a second-team Associated Press All-Pro in 2018.
-After being selected as PFWA All-Rookie in 2017, RT Ryan Ramczyk was a three-time All-Pro from 2018-20 (first-team in 2018).
-RG Larry Warford was a Pro Bowler from 2017-19 and C Max Unger was selected in his final season in 2018.
-C Erik McCoy, who has developed into a two-time Pro Bowler and the anchor of the Saints offensive line was selected as a PFWA All-Rookie in 2019 under Nugent's tutelage.
-During the time period, RB Alvin Kamara led the NFL in total touchdowns (68), ranked third in rushing touchdowns (47) and led running backs with 373 receptions.
+First joining the Saints as an offensive assistant in 2015, Nugent served as assistant offensive line coach (2017-20) and as offensive line coach (2021).
+In that five-season period, the Saints surrendered only 131 sacks, the lowest total in the NFL, tied for first with 103 rushing touchdowns, ranked second in points per game (27.9), eighth in rushing yards per game (124.6) and ninth in net yards per game (364.3).
+Left tackle Terron Armstead was selected to three Pro Bowls and was a second-team Associated Press All-Pro in 2018.
+After being selected PFWA All-Rookie in 2017, right tackle Ryan Ramczyk was a three-time All-Pro from 2018-20 (first-team in 2018).
+Guard Larry Warford was a Pro Bowler from 2017-19 and center Max Unger was selected in his final season in 2018.
+Center Erik McCoy, who has developed into a two-time Pro Bowler and the anchor of the Saints line, was selected PFWA All-Rookie in 2019 under Nugent's tutelage.
+During the time period, running back Alvin Kamara led the NFL in total touchdowns (68), ranked third in rushing touchdowns (47) and led running backs with 373 receptions.

 In 2022, Nugent helped the Chargers offense rank third in net passing yards per game (296.6) and No. 9 in total offense (359.3 ypg.).
-The line protected QB Justin Herbert to become the first player in history to top 4,000 passing yards in each of his first three seasons and join Peyton Manning as the only players to throw 25 touchdowns in three consecutive seasons to begin a career.
-The unit blocked for a rushing attack led by RB Austin Ekeler, who led the league for the second-straight year with 18 scrimmage touchdowns and set single-season career highs with 1,637 yards from scrimmage, 13 rushing touchdowns, 915 rushing yards and 107 receptions.
-His receptions total led all running backs and ranked fifth in the NFL overall, and were tied for the second-most by a running back in a single season in NFL history.
+The line protected quarterback Justin Herbert to become the first player in history to top 4,000 passing yards in each of his first three seasons and join Peyton Manning as the only players to throw 25 touchdowns in three consecutive seasons to begin a career.
+The unit blocked for a versatile offensive attack led by running back Austin Ekeler, who led the league for the second-consecutive campaign with 18 scrimmage touchdowns and set single-season career highs with 1,637 yards from scrimmage, 13 rushing touchdowns, 915 rushing yards and 107 receptions.
+His receptions total led all running backs, ranked fifth in the NFL overall, and tied for the second-most by a running back in a single season in NFL history.

 Nugent spent the 2012 season as a special teams assistant/offensive quality control coach on the staff of Marc Trestman with the CFL's Montreal Alouettes.
 That year, the Alouettes finished first in the CFL's East Division.
 Nugent then coached under Trestman as an offensive quality control coach with the Chicago Bears (2013-14).